 - If you are using a disk image that is older than the April 18, 2018 release, the USB configuration will not be picked up automatically when the USB is inserted.

-- 5Ghz connections are only supported on players using the Raspberry Pi 3B+.
+- 5Ghz connections are not supported on older players built with the Raspberry Pi 3B.

 - Also see: What types of wireless networks and authentication do you support?